 At this stage it is likely that one of your components is inducing the hum in your subwoofer, due to a difference in grounding potential.

 Step 9) Disconnect each component cable one at a time until the hum stops.
 Connect a hum eliminator/isolation transformer for that specific type of cable.
+A lot of times it is your TV signal cable coming out the wall.
+You can try a very inexpensive galvanic separator.

 If these solutions are not effective, feel free to reach out and our customer support team will happily do our best to help find a solution.